-To isolate inherent model capabilities for the task, zero-shot performance was evaluated prior to adaptation using three prompting strategies: (1) a simple instruction (Pure), (2) a context-augmented instruction providing the full set of crop–disease pairs (Context), and (3) a multiple-choice format (MCQ) requiring selection from four candidate classes.
+To isolate inherent model capabilities for the task, zero-shot performance was evaluated prior to adaptation using three prompting strategies of increasing output constraint: (1) a simple instruction (Pure), (2) a context-augmented instruction providing the full set of crop–disease pairs (Context), and (3) a multiple-choice format (MCQ) requiring selection from four candidate classes.
 However, zero-shot performance is confounded by low PSR, making it difficult to disentangle instruction-following failures from visual recognition capability.
 Therefore, a frozen-vision (FV) condition was included, where the vision encoder remained fixed and LoRA was applied only to the language components.

 To adapt the selected VLMs to the task, Low-Rank Adaptation (LoRA) \citep{hu2022lora} was applied to the models, with all experiments using a multimodal conversational format (\Cref{appendix:lora_conv}).
 A Bayesian optimisation sweep tuned learning rate, weight decay, and LoRA rank $r$ (see \Cref{appendix:lora_sweep} for sweep configurations).
 A scaling factor of $\alpha = 2r$ was adopted after preliminary experiments showed consistently lower validation loss compared to $\alpha = r$.
 This is done for the same three regimes as the aforementioned models.

-Fine-tuning followed the same three training regimes as the CNNs: full dataset, lab-only, and field-only.